Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 When you issue a job alert, you are not just looking for candidates with the necessary skills.
 You are also looking for people who can keep fit with the company culture.
 So, as you share your company’s culture with a candidate in an interview, transparency comes to life.
 In the end, it builds employees who understand and share your vision.
 You do not want to attract applicants who disappear after the first interview.
 You want to understand each candidate to determine if they are first the right fit for your culture.

-In a study done by Tiny Pulse, employees stated that company transparency was the number one reason to determine their happiness at work.
+In a study by Tiny Pulse, employees stated that company transparency was the number one factor determining their happiness at work.
 Transparency fosters trust that builds better relationships.
-That is exactly why trust is important in business, because it creates a more effective work environment.
+That is exactly why trust is important in business because it creates a more effective work environment.
 And you should try to ensure customer happiness as well, and this can be done in many ways, from product packaging ideas to good products, to standing behind your product should something go wrong and much more.

 Transparency is not about getting the best talent during the first interview.
 It is also about promoting creative thinking and insightful innovation far beyond employees earning a salary, a desk, and a job title.